UPDATED: What to know about COVID-19: coverage, testing, and vaccinations

-At the time of this post, three major vaccines are available, with two others pending authorization.
-The first wave of vaccinations were directed to healthcare workers and long-term care facility residents, followed by people over the age of 65, and now, other groups, such as teachers, people with chronic conditions, and first responders, have begun to be vaccinated.
+At the time of this post, two major vaccines are available, with three others pending authorization.
+The first wave of vaccinations were directed to healthcare workers and long-term care facility residents, followed by people over the age of 65, and shortly thereafter other groups such as teachers and first responders will start to be vaccinated.

 Collective Health members are fully covered for their vaccine costs under the CARES Act, and the cost of vaccination does not incur deductibles, copays, or coinsurance.
 We understand the frustration around where and when to get vaccinated and how to schedule getting the vaccine, so Collective Health has gathered resources to help navigate the decentralized and often confusing process.

-- We recommend a page that links directly to each state’s vaccine notification and sign-up tools (see the drop-down menu here under ‘How Do I Get A Vaccine?’).
+- For members in other states, we recommend a page that links directly to each state’s vaccine notification and sign-up tools (see the drop-down menu here under ‘How Do I Get A Vaccine?’).
 Many of these state sites will further link to county-level sign-up systems that notify individuals of when and where they can be vaccinated, based on their location, age and other risk factors.
 Additional guidance about scheduling websites and hotlines can be found here.

 - Details about the administration of the vaccines, including guidelines for people who are pregnant, immunocompromised, or have had prior exposure/infection have been reviewed in this helpful overview from the CDC.